Biden accuser Tara Reade 'not sure' what complaint she claims was filed with Senate says

 "I filed a complaint re sexual harassment and retaliation but I am not sure what explicit words on that intake form until we all see it again," Reade told NBC News in a text message Saturday.

-Reade has said that the complaint, if it’s found, would not include the sexual assault allegation that she came forward with in March.
-She told the Associated Press in an interview Friday: “the main word I used — and I know I didn’t use sexual harassment — I used ‘uncomfortable.’
-And I remember ‘retaliation.’”
+Reade has said the complaint, if it's found, wouldn't include the sexual assault allegation she came forward with in March.
+She told the The Associated Press in an interview Friday: "The main word I used — and I know I didn't use 'sexual harassment' — I used 'uncomfortable.'
+And I remember 'retaliation.'"

-Biden has insisted that no record exists, but nonetheless on Friday sent a letter to the Secretary of the Senate asking that they “take or direct whatever steps are necessary” to determine where any such personnel record would exist, and release to the public any documents it finds related to any allegation Reade might have made.
+Biden has insisted that no record exists, but nonetheless he sent a letter Friday asking the secretary of the Senate to "take or direct whatever steps are necessary" to determine where any such personnel record would exist and to release to the public any documents it finds related to any allegation Reade might have made.

-Biden also reiterated his unequivocal denial of the allegation Friday night at a virtual fundraiser with Obama administration veterans.
+Biden also reiterated his unequivocal denial Friday night at a virtual fundraiser with Obama administration veterans.

 Biden: This is an open book, there is nothing for me to hideMay 1, 202018:01

-Biden, the apparent Democratic presidential nominee, went on to say, though, that he continued to believe that “women have to be able to be heard and that all the claims be taken seriously.”
+Biden, the apparent Democratic presidential nominee, went on to say, however, that he continued to believe that "women have to be able to be heard and that all the claims be taken seriously."

 "It isn't enough just to simply take my word for it and to dismiss it out of hand.
 Frankly, that shouldn't be enough for anyone, because we know that this sort of approach is exactly how the culture of abuse has been allowed to fester for so long," he said.

-William Jeffress, one of the nearly dozen lawyers who served on the Obama campaign’s vice presidential search team, told NBC News that their background check found no evidence of any complaints of any kind, either of sexual harassment, discrimination, or any misconduct of any kind against then-Senator Biden.
+William Jeffress, one of the nearly dozen lawyers who served on the Obama campaign's vice presidential search team, told NBC News that the background check found no evidence of any complaints of any kind, either of sexual harassment, discrimination or any other misconduct of any kind against Biden, then a member of the Senate.